Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 Todo: image of our database schema

+When you're using a pre-existing database, you'll be given the database design that includes tables, rows, and columns.
+But, when you are starting with yor own data and need to create a database, the first step is to come up with the design of the database.

 We have seen that a relational database comprises a set of tables.
 The task of specifying the structure of the data to be stored in a database is called *logical design*.
 This task may be performed by a database